 8th in A Division South.
 Lost several key players and avoided relegation by one place.

 Champions of A Division South.
 Signed Robert Mekomba from Premier League Champions Lioli who was inspired by the vision of Kick4Life.
 Lost first game of the season but them went 16 game unbeaten to win the title and gain promotion to the Premier League.
 Also won the overall A Division title, beating A Division North champions Qalo, 3-0, at the national stadium.

 Kick4Life Ladies was started in 2010, by Maphoka Ramokoatsi to provide an opportunity for female participants, such as herself, to play competitive football.
-By 2013 the team had been recognized as one of the top two women’s clubs in Lesotho and in January 2014 they finished runners up of the Maseru District League Competition.
+By 2013 the team had been recognised as one of the top two women’s clubs in Lesotho and in January 2014 they finished runners-up in the Maseru District League Competition.